mudrikam/Image-Tea-mini/README.md

 > For Gemini: Go to [AI Studio](https://aistudio.google.com/app/apikey), create an account, go to "API keys" section, and generate a key.
 They offer a free tier.

-> For OpenAI: Head to platform.openai.com, create an account, navigate to API keys section and create one.
+> For OpenAI: Head to [Open AI](https://platform.openai.com/), create an account, navigate to API keys section and create one.
 But heads up - OpenAI isn't free.
 You'll need to add payment info and they charge based on usage.

 Happy now?
 Geez.